 At this point, all the fun of a regular home renovation begins, including getting your living space done up just the way you want it!

 A general contractor should be on-site coordinating with all the sub-trades to make sure that as the house is lowered, everything goes into its proper place.

-At Lida Homes we are experts at house lifts and know the ins and outs of all building codes, zoning and permits needed to take on your house lift.
+At LIDA Construction we are experts at house lifts and know the ins and outs of all building codes, zoning and permits needed to take on your house lift.

 Contact us to discuss your options when it comes to house lifts in Victoria BC.